ploomber/sql/course-material/visualizing-your-sql-queries/plotting-with-seaborn.md

 ### Question 2 (Hard)

-join district and account, filter
+join district and account, filter (2 each) for showing 4 subplots

 ## Density plots